JamesWoolfenden/learn-terraform/docs/index.md

 ### The Console

-Well thats not DevOps is it.
+Well that's not DevOps is it.